 Do not store your medicine, or any other medicine, in the bathroom or near a sink.
-Do not leave it on a window sill or in

-the car.
 Heat and dampness can destroy some medicines.

 Keep this medicine where children cannot reach it.

-A locked cupboard at least one-and-a-half metres above the ground is a good place to store medicines.
+A locked cupboard at least one-and-a-half metres above the ground is a good place

-If your doctor tells you to stop taking this medicine or it has passed its expiry date, your pharmacist can dispose of the
+If your doctor tells you to stop taking this medicine or the expiry date has passed,

 What APO-Desvenlafaxine MR Tablet looks like

-and "50" on the other side.
+side and "50" on the other side.
+AUST R 218307.

-APO-Desvenlafaxine MR 100mg Tablet is a reddish-orange, biconvex, round shaped, film coated tablets, debossed with "DV" on
+Reddish-orange, biconvex, round shaped, film coated tablets, debossed with "DV" on

 one side and "100" on the other side.
+AUST R 227802.

-* Not all strengths, pack types and/or pack sizes may be available.
+* Not all strengths and/or pack sizes may be available.

 It also contains the following inactive ingredients:

-This medicine is gluten-free, lactose-free, sucrose-free, tartrazine-free and free of other azo dyes.
+This medicine is gluten-free, lactose-free, sucrose-free, tartrazine-free and free